panCtrlV/bigDataStat-book/sparkr.md

   * Key features in its implementation
     +  R-JVM bridge
-       Older versions use rJava.
+       Older versions use rJava to call Java/Scala code.
 Now has its own implementation.
 Refer to the paper.

   * More packages are under development, e.g. ggplot2.sparkr